Ramappa Temple

 Ramappa Temple, also known as the Rudreshwara Temple, is a Kakatiya style Hindu temple dedicated to the Hindu god Shiva, located in Palampet village, Mulugu district, Telangana, India.
 It is 15 km from Mulugu, 66 km from Warangal, 209 km from Hyderabad.
-An inscription in the temple says it was constructed in the year by Recharla Rudra—a general of Kakatiya ruler Ganapati Deva.
-Located in the vicinity of Ramappa Lake, the Ramappa Temple complex which consists of three temples was constructed between 1212 and 1234, designed by Ramappa — after whom the temple complex is named.
+An inscription in the temple says it was constructed in the year by Recherla Rudra, a general of the Kakatiya Dynasty and a mahasamanta (feudal lord) of Kakatiya ruler Ganapati Deva.
+Located in the vicinity of Ramappa Lake, the Ramappa Temple complex which consists of three temples was constructed between 1212 and 1234.
+It was designed by Ramappa — after whom the temple complex is named.
 Marco Polo, during his visit to the Kakatiya empire, supposedly called the temple "the brightest star in the galaxy of temples".
 In July 2021, Ramappa Temple was declared a UNESCO World Heritage Site.

 Structure

-Ramappa Temple stands on a 6 ft high star-shaped platform.
-The hall in front of the sanctum has numerous carved pillars that have been positioned to create an effect that combines light and space wonderfully.
-The temple is named after the sculptor Ramappa, who built it, making it the only temple in India to be named after its craftsman.

-The main structure is in a reddish sandstone, but the columns around the outside have large brackets of black basalt which is rich in iron, magnesium and silica.
-These are carved as mythical animals or female dancers or musicians, and are "the masterpieces of Kakatiya art, notable for their delicate carving, sensuous postures, and elongated bodies and heads".
-On 25 July 2021, the temple was inscribed as a UNESCO World Heritage Site as "Kakatiya Rudreshwara (Ramappa) Temple, Telangana".

-Restoration by 7th Nizam

-The 7th Nizam of Hyderabad also donated towards restoration of the temple, with the restoration works starting in 1914.

-In 1931, Dr. Ghulam Yazdani, the world famous Indian Archeologist and Conservationist who established Hyderabad Archaeology Department under the Nizam Government, had traced the decorations and ornaments of the temple which were missing and restored them in its original positions.

-Description

-The roof (garbhalayam) of the temple is built with bricks, which are so light that they can float on water.
+The temple stands on a star-shaped upapitha (base), which is set on a raised platform approximately 6 feet high.
+The temple faces east, toward the rising sun, in accordance with the principles of Vastu Statra.
+The interior of the temple comprises a garbhagriha (sanctum), an antarala (antechamber) and a large pillared sabhamandapa (assembly hall).
+The sabhamandapa consist three mukhamandapa (entrance porches), a platform for dancers known as Natyamandapa and a seating space called Kakshasana.
+The temple features a five-storied vimana of the Versara architectural style over the garbhagriha.
+Its superstructure consists of four bhumi (horizontal tiers), surmounted by a shikhara.

+The temple complex is enclosed by a stone prakara (perimeter wall) and includes several subsidiary shrines and associated structures.